digitallyinduced/ihp/Guide/scripts.markdown

 ## Building a script

-In production you might want to build a script to a binary for performance reasons.
+In production, you might want to build a script to a binary for performance reasons.
 Use make like this:

 ```bash
 make build/bin/Script/HelloWorldToAllUsers